agentmorris/ipython-cell-executor/README.md

 1. The extension identifies the cell containing your cursor (delimited by `#%%`)
 2. It removes the cell delimiter line if present
-3. It writes the code to a temporary file
+3. It copies the code to the clipboard
-4. It uses IPython's `%run` magic to execute the file
+4. It uses IPython's `%paste -q` magic to execute the code in the active namespace
-5. It cleans up the temporary file automatically
-6. Focus returns to the editor
+5. Focus returns to the editor

 ### Selection Execution